Who Am I?

-What you learn, what you go through, challenges you face inside and outside-but we overcome.
+What you learn, what you go through, challenges you face inside and outside-we overcome.

-The speed of life, the people you meet and the stories we share - they make a tremendous impact on a person.
+The speed of life, the people you meet and the stories we share - they make a tremendous impact on you.

 There are so many stories needing to be told!
-I'm focusing on telling those stories.
+I'm focusing on those.

-I feel this distinct responsibility, being in the middle of the universe-to apply some of the tools social science gave me.
+I always felt a distinct responsibility, being in the middle of the universe-to apply some of the tools social science and the law gave me.

-Not only to help others navigate this sprawling and ever fluid existence, but to better understand this city, this country and this world.
+Not only to help others navigate this sprawling and ever fluid existence, but to better understand our city, our country and our world.
 Understanding being human makes being human better.
 I’m fortunate to have gotten the education that I did.
-I always look forward to getting to work..

 FIlm Can Help Change The World!

-People of diverse backgrounds, experiences, talents, skills, and walks of life need to come together not only to tell stories but to make people laugh, cry, and LEARN!
+People of diverse backgrounds, experiences, talents, skills, and walks of life coming together not only to tell stories but to make people laugh, cry, and LEARN!